clempetit/ML-project-2/README.md

 !python create_config.py training/pre-trained-model/ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8 training/TFRecords/label_map.pbtxt training/TFRecords training/trained-model
 ```

 Now we are ready to run the training.
+Depending on the number of steps that you specify (in the following it is set to 5000), and the batch size (4 by default), the trainig may take some time.
+The program prints the progression at every 100 steps.
 ```bash
 !python tensorflow_models/research/object_detection/model_main_tf2.py --model_dir training/trained-model/ --pipeline_config_path training/trained-model/pipeline.config --num_train_steps 5000
 ```